john-azzaro/Study-MongoDB-Basics/README.md

 <br>

-## How do you create a document in the MongoDB local environment?
+## How do you CREATE a document in the MongoDB local environment?
 To create a document in your local enviroment, you need to a variable (using the *var* keyword) with an object as the value and the mongo create command:

 ```